siam-26/learning-platform/README.md

 • Added a Navbar with user information like user photo if logged in.
 • Added authentication to login and register form.
 • Added google and github sign in with popub authentication.
-• Added six courses detail informations.
+• Added pdf assessable button.
-• Added private route on checkout page.
+• Added private route on checkout.

 # Technologies that are used to make this project:
 • Firebase.